Redsmods/red-s-kik-bot-api/README.md

 # Please Note!

-i will not update this Repository that much.
+i will not update this Repository that much, also you might have to read the ReadMe.MD in raw.

 # Useful Links